fbpx

 • Support legislation allowing greater flexibility in federal funding programs for multimodal options incorporating highway and transit elements.

-• Support adding full tax deductibility of health plan premiums for business owners.
+• Support adding full tax deductibility of health plan premiums for individuals, businesses, and business owners.

 • Support workforce development efforts to assist hospitals with the national healthcare workforce shortage.